 Organize the merged clips in scene order (story order) and, within each scene, place the shots in the following order:

-Makea 5 second Slate to begin the dailies sequence and fill it out as below.
+Use the Title Tool to make a 5-second slate to begin the dailies sequence, and fill it out as below.

-After the final day of production the AE should ensure that everything is sync and the Premiere Project is ready for Editorial to begin.
-Save the Premiere Project and close it.
+After the final day of production the AE should ensure that everything is sync and the Media Composer project is ready for editorial to begin.
+Save the Project and close it.

 All of the sound and camera cards used in the production should be left on the desk of the assigned edit suite.
 The finished editors notebook should be left on the desk as well.